amrutprabhu/amrutprabhu.github.io/data/blog/2022/build-native-image-with-graalvm.md

 During build time, the code is statically analyzed from the “main” method entry point using ahead-of-time processing (AOT).
 This means any class that is not reachable is not included in the native image.
 The classpath is fixed and no lazy loading happens at runtime.

 Features like reflection, resources, and proxy class information need to be provided to GraalVM during image creation.
-To do this, special files JSON config files called Hint files are created to tell GraalVM how to deal with it.
+To do this, special JSON config files called Hint files are created to tell GraalVM how to deal with it.

 **_What advantage does it give us?_**